-4.3 G/DPFI/2 QUARTERLY REPORT ON FOI/EIR/DPA REQUESTS

-A report has been prepared on requests received in the first quarter of the year (1 April to 30 June) under the Freedom of Information Act (FOI), Environmental Information Regulations (EIR) and the Data Protection Act (DPA) and this is enclosed.

-Members will recall that it was agreed by the Strategic Response Team on 20 March 2020 that the processing of FOI/EIR/DPA requests should be suspended as a non-essential service to permit resources to focus on the essential services.
+NO ACTION 4.3 G/DPFI/2 QUARTERLY REPORT ON FOI/EIR/DPA REQUESTS A report had been prepared on requests received in the first quarter of the year (1 April to 30 June) under the Freedom of Information Act (FOI), Environmental Information Regulations (EIR) and the Data Protection Act (DPA) and was circulated.
+Members recalled that it was agreed by the Strategic Response Team on 20 March 2020 that the processing of FOI/EIR/DPA requests should be suspended as a non-essential service to permit resources to focus on the essential services.
 This decision was endorsed by the Information Commissioner's Office (ICO) who recognised that resources might be diverted away from information governance work due to COVID-19.
 Following the relaxation of COVID restrictions the normal governance process was reactivated again on 1 June.
 A summary of the quarter's statistics is as follows:

-- There was a 61% decrease in the number of requests on the same period the previous year. - Of the 38 requests received, 24 were under FOI, 12 under EIR and 2 under DPA. - 28 requests were completed within the quarter (this includes 13 requests which had their deadline extended due to COVID-19 and 4 which were placed on hold and were not reactivated by the requester when notified that processing of requests was resuming). - 100% of the requests were completed within the legislative deadlines of 20 days for FOI and EIR requests and a calendar month for requests made under DPA. - The sections that received the most requests in the quarter were Planning (11), Environmental Health (8), Governance (8) and Communications and Customer Services (8). - One appeal was received during the quarter, however this related to information that could not be provided as it was not held by the Council and the appeal was not upheld. - One complaint to the ICO was notified during the quarter relating to an exception applied to an EIR request regarding a planning application.
+- There was a 61% decrease in the number of requests on the same period the previous year. - Of the 38 requests received, 24 were under FOI, 12 under EIR and 2 under DPA. - 28 requests were completed within the quarter (this included 13 requests which had their deadline extended due to COVID-19 and 4 which were placed on hold and were not reactivated by the requester when notified that processing of requests was resuming). - 100% of the requests were completed within the legislative deadlines of 20 days for FOI and EIR requests and a calendar month for requests made under DPA. - The sections that received the most requests in the quarter were Planning (11), Environmental Health (8), Governance (8) and Communications and Customer Services (8). - One appeal was received during the quarter, however this related to information that could not be provided as it was not held by the Council and the appeal was not upheld. - One complaint to the ICO was notified during the quarter relating to an exception applied to an EIR request regarding a planning application.
 A full response to the complaint was provided to the ICO by the deadline of 24 June 2020 and their decision is awaited.
+Proposed by Alderman Cosgrove Seconded by Councillor Wilson and agreed that the report be noted.